 What should I do if I am the subject of a Code of Conduct complaint?

 We all occasionally fail to live up to the high standards that we expect of ourselves.
-Sometimes you will make a mistake, and what matters is how you deal with that mistake after the event.
+Sometimes you will make a mistake: what matters is how you deal with that mistake after the event, and how you take accountability for future behaviour.
 If you have been approached as having violated the Code of Conduct, listen to what others tell you, avoid becoming defensive, be accepting of other perspectives, and reflect upon your behaviour.
 Usually, the best way to address and move on from a mistake is to acknowledge that it has happened, try to understand its impact, and apologise.